 Computational Science (CS) – Physics

-“Bending” a soccer ball, popping popcorn in the microwave, or melting an ice cube: Everyday phenomena?
+Are “bending” a soccer ball, popping popcorn in the microwave, and melting an ice cube really just everyday phenomena?
 Not to us!
-Behind these seemingly simple actions hiding are complex processes that it is still not possible to calculate accurately, but – using computational models (simulations) – we can try to predict their results: Where will the ball we kicked go, at what exact second will the corn kernel pop, and what part of the ice will melt first.
+These seemingly mundane actions hide complex processes that still cannot be calculated accurately, but using computational simulations we can try to predict their outcome: Where will the ball we kicked go, at what exact second will the corn kernel pop, and what part of the ice cube will melt first.

 Computational science is unlike any other subject in school.
-That is why we have developed a specialized three-year program, during which you will acquire profound knowledge in software programs such as Python, EJS, and Matlab and apply it to solve scientific problems.
-Just imagine that using models like these, in the future you will be able to simulate and make predictions with regards to larger environmental processes, such as iceberg melting and the formation of cracks and holes on the road – and thus contribute to preserving nature, protecting the environment and the planet.
+That is why we have developed a unique, three-year program, during which you will acquire profound knowledge in software such as Python, EJS, and Matlab, and apply it to solve scientific problems.
+Just imagine how, in the future, using similar models, you will be able to potentially predict the outcome of larger environmental processes, such as icebergs melting, or the moment a sinkhole may appear in the road.
+Such predictions can contribute to many fields, from road safety to environmental protection.
 So if you want to save the world, this is the program for you!

 More about the program

 The Davidson Institute of Science Education, together with the Hemda science education center in Tel-Aviv and with the Education Ministry's support, holds a super-regional class in computational science, an emerging scientific-academic field in high demand.
 This field relies on the abilities of advanced computers to build simulations, investigate them, and compare their results to real-world situations.

 Computational science makes it possible to address questions that seem too complicated to solve otherwise.
 Moreover, computers are also key to monitoring elaborate experiments and in running models and simulations.